JOHN PHILLIPS put his masterchef skills to the test when he became a cook at Newport's Gemelli restaurant

 TWIN chefs are elevating Italian cuisine to an art form at an up-and-coming eatery at the heart of a vibrant retail park in Newport.

-As I am ushered into the Gemelli restaurant I quickly swapped my suit for a sparkling white apron and hat and entered a kitchen of culinary marvels and dreams.
+As I was ushered into the Gemelli restaurant I quickly swapped my suit for a sparkling white apron and hat and entered a kitchen of culinary marvels and dreams.

 I had difficulty registering what I saw as I helped to put the finishing touches to a striking, three-dimensional sea food dish concocted by master chef Sergio Cinotti.